apache/parquet-java/parquet-hadoop/README.md

 **Property:** `parquet.writer.version`
 **Description:** The writer version.
 It can be either `PARQUET_1_0` or `PARQUET_2_0`.
 `PARQUET_1_0` and `PARQUET_2_0` refer to DataPageHeaderV1 and DataPageHeaderV2.
-The v1 pages store levels uncompressed while v1 pages compress levels with the data.
+The v2 pages store levels uncompressed while v1 pages compress levels with the data.
-For more details, see the the [thrift definition](https://github.com/apache/parquet-format/blob/master/src/main/thrift/parquet.thrift).
+For more details, see the [thrift definition](https://github.com/apache/parquet-format/blob/master/src/main/thrift/parquet.thrift).
 **Default value:** `PARQUET_1_0`

 ---